DevInSilence/runelang_docs/src/basics/rune-language-design.md

-## Simplang-Language Design [2024-08-28]
+## Rune-Language Design [2024-08-28]

-I was not able to come up with a better name for the language, so we are just going to call it Simplang (Simpl(e)-language).
+I was not able to come up with a better name for the language, so we are just going to call it Runelang (Simpl(e)-language).
 We are going to cover the syntax and semantics of the language in this chapter.

 ## Syntax